 Location: Posada Amazonas is in the Amazon rainforest.
 The journey from the airport in Puerto Maldonado takes about 2 hours and includes a 45-minute boat ride.
 The lodge is in the Ese-Eja communal reserve next to the Tambopata National Reserve.

-Activities: Bird watching from the canopy tower and at the parrot clay lick, boat trips on the lake, kayaking and mountain biking.
+Activities: Bird watching from the canopy tower and at the parrot clay lick, boat trips on the lake and mountain biking.
 Night walks are offered to view nocturnal animals and birds.
-You can follow an ethnobotanical trail to learn about the medicinal uses of selected plants, visit a local community and a working farm.
+You can follow an ethnobotanical trail to learn about the medicinal uses of selected plants, visit a local Ese-Eja community and a working farm.
 Guided activities are usually in groups of about 10 people.
-At the lodge you can enjoy a massage at the wellness centre, take a walk to the river or relax in a hammock.
+In May 2019 Posada Amazonas introduced the a la carte option.
+Guest booking this have access to the full range of over 20 activities at no extra charge.
+These range from spending a day with the Ese-Eja community to wildlife viewing and rainforest walks.
+During downtime at the lodge you can enjoy a massage at the wellness centre, take a walk to the river or relax in a hammock.